TheVisualHub/MembraneFoundry/MARTINI/README.md

 After downloading, place the files in your working directory and verify that the `#include` paths in `topol.top` are correct.

+## 📚 Please cite the following key references when using the MARTINI force field:

+- Marrink, S.J., et al. The MARTINI Force Field: Coarse Grained Model for Biomolecular Simulations. *J. Phys.
+Chem.
+B*, 2007, 111 (27), 7812-7824.
+- Monticelli, L., et al. The MARTINI Coarse-Grained Force Field: Extension to Proteins. *J. Chem.
+Theory Comput.*, 2008, 4 (5), 819-834.

-📚 For guidance on building Martini systems, refer to the following tutorial:
+🔆 For further guidance on building Martini systems, refer to the following tutorial:

 👉 [INSANE Martini Tutorial (GitHub)](https://github.com/msidore/tutorial_insane/blob/master/INSANE_Tutorial.ipynb).